Drake Enjoys ‘Deep Conversation’ With Sexy Twins During V-Day Dinner — See New Pics

 Pics: Drake and J.Lo’s cutest photos

-Even though some fans began speculating that he was cheating on Jennifer, he appeared to shower his leading lady with sweet gifts for the romantic holiday!
+Even though some fans began speculating that he was cheating on Jennifer, he appeared to shower his leading lady with sweet gifts on the romantic holiday!
 J.Lo took to social media to show off her room filled with gorgeous red, pink, and white roses.
 The mystery person also supposedly sent her a card with a heart on it and a mini chocolate cake!
 She decided to keep her sender’s name private, but many are convinced that it was the “One Dance” hitmaker!

 Drizzy made it pretty clear he knew the twins, since he also posted a picture of the stunners to his Instagram shortly before they hung out.
 He captioned it with a kissy face and heart emoji, so it could all be in good fun!
 Drake seems to be living life to the fullest while traveling for his highly anticipated concert gigs, last wowing the crowd at his show in London’s O2 arena.